Lizhao333/RDataAnalytics/README.md

 This is one of my data analytics projects in R, focusing on **space analytics**.
 Specifically, this project investigates the **Challenger Space Shuttle disaster** using the **O-Rings dataset**.
 The goal is to explore the relationship between **launch temperature** and **O-ring failure incidents** through **data analysis** and **regression modeling**.
+In the R script, you will find annnotation of the code and its explanation of my thought process.

 ---